jgrenat/elm-workshop/Step10/README.md

 This is possible by handling these three things:

- - When the page load, we need to analyze the initial URL to display the proper page
+ - When the page loads, we need to analyze the initial URL to display the proper page
- - When the user click on a link, we need to change the URL (= adding an entry to the browser history)
+ - When the user clicks on a link, we need to change the URL (= adding an entry to the browser history)
- - When the URL change, we need to display the proper page
+ - When the URL changes, we need to display the proper page

 This is quite easy to do with Elm, but we will need to use a more advanced program than `Browser.element`.
 The `Browser.navigation` program allows us these three things.
 Let's see how we can declare such a program: